Prostate cancer staging

 - A higher level of PSA can indicate a more advanced cancer.

-- The doctors will also look at how fast the PSA levels have been increasing from test to test.
+- Your health care provider will also look at how fast the PSA levels have been increasing from test to test.
 A faster increase could show a more aggressive tumor.

 - How much of the prostate is involved.

 - The Gleason score.
 A number from 2 to 10 that shows how closely the cancer cells look like normal cells when viewed under a microscope.
 Scores 6 or less suggest the cancer is slow growing and not aggressive.
 Higher numbers indicate a faster growing cancer that is more likely to spread.